read2me-online/read2me-widget/README.md

 # Features
 - four pre-made custom color presets (green, blue, white and white/black), all of which are customizable
 - analytics: easily figure out where are you dropping your readers by looking at `Focus Chart`, get playback stats and listener demographics
-- responsive deisgn - tablet, desktop and mobile UIs
+- responsive design - tablet, desktop and mobile UIs
 - adjustable width in any unit (e.g. `px` or `%`)
 - supports autoplay (but can only autoplay on desktops due to mobile browsers' policies)
 - explicit or implicit title: if not set, it will use what it finds in \<title\> tag